 next page back to list

 A strange butterfly, even by skipper standards.
-It has a very unusual underside as can be seen from 2787 above and a rather drab but rarely-seen upperside (99-01), although it usually settles with its wings closed.
+It has a very unusual underside as can be seen from 2787 above and a rather drab but rarely-seen upperside (99-01), as it usually settles with its wings closed.

 |It has a characteristic bouncing flight, in which it seems to have difficulty getting off the ground, such that it can’t be mistaken in flight for anything else.
 In France it has a very western distribution where I have seen it near Bordeaux and in the French Pyrénées.
 It does not fly in the PACA region, or anywhere near, which explains the paucity of photographs on this page.